Discover the best Vienna Instagram spots

 05. Belvedere Palace

-Even though both the Upper and Lower gardens are beautiful, I really liked how the palace was mirrored in the huge pond of the Upper garden.
+Even though both the Upper and Lower Gardens are beautiful, I really liked how the palace was mirrored in the huge pond of the Upper Garden.

 How to get here:

-- by tram: take the D line to the Schloss Belvedere stop which is right outside the palace or the 18 or O lines to Quartier Belvedere and then walk for around 7 minutes
+• by tram: take the D line to the Schloss Belvedere stop which is right outside the palace or the 18 or O lines to Quartier Belvedere and then walk for around 7 minutes

-- by subway: take the U1 line and get out at Hauptbahnhof station, then walk for around 15 minutes until you reach the palace
+• by subway: take the U1 line and get out at Hauptbahnhof station, then walk for around 15 minutes until you reach the palace

-- by bus: take bus 13a and get out at Mommsengasse stop, then walk for about 10 minute
+• by bus: take bus 13a and get out at Mommsengasse stop, then walk for about 10 minutes

 06. Hundertwasserhaus (Hundertwasser House)

 Hundertwasserhaus is an apartment building in Vienna, famous for its fluid and colorful facade.
 You can’t visit the inside, but there are lots of photo opportunities near the building.
-You’ll notice that even the pavement looks like it’s flowing.
-It is hands down one of the most Instagrammable places in Vienna.

 Tip: Across the street, there’s a small shopping complex called Hundertwasserhaus Village, and a short walk away you’ll find Kunst Haus Wien, which is another building constructed in the same style.